theupdateframework/taps/candidate-tuf-versions.md

 TUF version numbers shall be determined based on [semantic versioning](https://semver.org/).
 This specification describes version numbers in the format MAJOR.MINOR.PATCH.
 In semantic versioning, only major changes are non-backwards compatible.

+## Delegated Targets

+To support delegated targets with old spec versions, clients should maintain a version of the client from the previous major spec version.
+When delegation metadata indicates an old spec version in the spec_version field of the delegation, the client will determine if the spec version of the delegation is supported, and if so parse the metadata using the correct client version.
+For example if a client using spec version 3.0 sees a delegation that uses spec version 2.5, the client may parse this metadata using a 2.8 version of the client that is maintained on the system.

 ## Multiple Repositories

 If a client downloads metadata from multiple repositories as described in [TAP 4](https://github.com/theupdateframework/taps/blob/master/tap4.md), the client should check that the major version on all repositories and the client is the same.
 If any of the major versions do not match, the mismatch should be handled as discussed in [Procedure](#procedure).
-The client should not maintain multiple spec-versions for different repositories as this prevents the metadata from different repositories from being compared.
+The client should not maintain multiple spec versions for different repositories as this prevents the metadata from different repositories from being compared.

 ## Updating Trusted Root Metadata

-After a major version change, the client must update their trusted root metadata to the root metadata that complies with the new spec-version.
-To do so, the client first downloads and verifies the intermediate root metadata file, then downloads and verifies the current version root metadata file.
+After a major version change, the client must update their trusted root metadata to the root metadata that complies with the new spec version.
+To do so, the client first downloads and verifies the current version root metadata file.
 Once verified, this current version root metadata file must be stored as the trusted root metadata.
 In future updates, the client will start from the trusted root metadata when finding the next available update.

 # Security Analysis